Scalr/terraform-provider-scalr/docs/data-sources/scalr_iam_team.md

 # scalr_iam_team Data Source

-This data source is used to retrieve details of a team by name and account_id.
+Retrieves the details of a team by a the name and account_id.

 ## Example Usage